adform/adform-tracking-ios-sdk/README.md

     [[AdformTrackingSDK sharedInstance] sendTrackPoint:trackPoint];
 ````

 Also it is posible to send additional product variables information with tracking points.
-This feature is very useful in e-cmomerce apps.
 To do so you have two options, first use `addProduct:` method and add products to the trackpoint one at a time, second use `setProducts:` method and set an array of products.
 Either way you must set `AFProduct` objects.

 ````objc
     TrackPoint *trackPoint = [[TrackPoint alloc] initTrackPoint:Tracking_ID];